Overdose victims remembered with vigil in Highland Park

 ROCHESTER, N.Y.
-(WROC) — Several dozen people gathered in Highland Park Sunday evening to remember local overdose victims.
+(WROC) — A crowd gathered in Highland Park Sunday evening to remember local overdose victims.

-“It means a lot when you’re grieving and you’re surrounded by people that care,” said Carol Hulsizer, Executive Director of Mission Recovery and Hope.
+“It means a lot when you’re grieving and you’re surrounded by people that care,” said Carol Hulsizer, Executive Director of Mission Recovery and Hope, an organization working to help people affected by addiction.

 As the sun set at the park, candles were raised in remembrance.